 In 1878, a warrant was issued for the arrest of 17-year-old Dan Kelly for horse theft.
-On 15 April, Constable Fitzpatrick from the Greta police attempted to arrest Dan at the Kelly home while drunk.
-While there he also reportedly made offensive sexual remarks to 15-year-old Kate Kelly.
+On 15 April, Constable Fitzpatrick from the Greta police attempted to arrest Dan at the Kelly home.
+While there he also reportedly made offensive remarks to 15-year-old Kate Kelly.

-This behaviour towards Kate outraged the Kellys and in the ensuing brawl Ned allegedly shot Fitzpatrick through the wrist.
-However, the identity of the shooter was never properly established as Fitzpatrick’s account was widely discredited because of his drunkenness.
+This alleged behaviour towards Kate outraged the Kellys and in the ensuing brawl Ned allegedly shot Fitzpatrick through the wrist.
+However, the identity of the shooter was never properly established.
 The Kelly brothers, joined by Byrne and Hart, fled into the dense scrub of the Wombat Ranges in central Victoria.

 Unable to arrest them, the police instead arrested Ellen Kelly for helping her sons.
 Ellen was convicted and given a three-year jail sentence.
 The Kellys and other settlers in the area were outraged at Ellen’s harsh treatment.

 On 26 October 1878, Victorian police Sergeant Kennedy and constables McIntyre, Lonigan and Scanlon camped at Stringybark Creek while searching for Ned and his gang.

 The gang came upon the police camp and intent on thwarting plans to track and arrest them held up Scanlon and McIntyre who were waiting for Lonigan and Kennedy to return from hunting.
 Scanlon went to shoot Ned who returned fire, killing the officer.

 The gang then planned to use McIntyre as a hostage when the other policemen reached camp.
 However, a firefight broke out on their return, during which both Lonigan and Kennedy were killed.
 McIntyre managed to escape, reaching Mansfield and alerting the local forces.